 Martindale-Hubbell Law Directory: Database of over one million lawyers and law firms in 160 countries.

-- Vault's Online Law Career Library: Law firm rankings by geographic region and practice areas and associate satisfaction surveys (registration required).
+Vault's Career Intelligence: Law firm rankings by geographic region and practice areas , career guides, and associate satisfaction surveys (registration is required).

 On-Campus Interviewing (OCI)

 During Early Interview Week (EIW) in August 2013, almost 500 employers from 36 states, Washington, D.C., and five foreign countries conducted almost 5,000 interviews with our students.
 Approximately 380 of our 2L and 3L students participated in this program.
 In addition to EIW, we offer a smaller on-campus program in the fall.
 Beyond on-campus interview opportunities, almost 1,100 other employers from throughout the United States contacted the Law School last year to post job openings and to request student resumes.
 Nearly all of the American Lawyer Top 100 firms, the American Lawyer Global 100 firms, and the American Lawyer list of Best Places to Work firms visit the law school or request resumes of Michigan Law students.

 The 2014 Winter Interview Program will be February 12, 13, 19, 20, 26 and 27, 2014.
 Early Interview Week 2014 is scheduled (EIW) on Thursday - Friday, August 7th - 8th and Monday - Tuesday, August 11 - 12th.

 EIW 2013 Bidding Podcast transcript